microsoft/Windows-classic-samples/Samples/PackageManagerFindProvisionedPackages/README.md

 ---
 page_type: sample
 languages:
-- csharp
+- cpp
 products:
-- windows
+- windows-api-win32
+name: Enumerate app packages sample
+urlFragment: enumerate-app-packages-sample
-description: "Enumerate all app packages that are provisioned on the system."
+description: Demonstrates how to enumerate all app packages that are provisioned on the machine.
-urlFragment: PackageManagerFindProvisionedPackages
+extendedZipContent:
+- path: LICENSE
+  target: LICENSE
 ---

 # Enumerate app packages

 This sample shows how to enumerate all app packages that are provisioned on the machine.

-Administrators and device manufacturers are able to provision an app package, using tools such as DISM or the Add-ProvisionedAppPackage cmdlet in Windows PowerShell.
-This will cause the app package to be installed for each user on their first (or next) login.
+Administrators and device manufacturers are able to provision an app package, using tools such as DISM or the *Add-ProvisionedAppPackage* cmdlet in Windows PowerShell.
+This causes the app package to be installed for each user on their first (or next) login.

 The sample uses [**PackageManager.FindProvisionedPackages()**](https://docs.microsoft.com/en-us/uwp/api/Windows.Management.Deployment.PackageManager) to find all installed packages for all users.